CaoAssignments/guides/cse11-java-setup.md

     <img width="1316" height="278" alt="image" src="https://github.com/user-attachments/assets/24f3930c-97d8-4c82-b517-52a2d167bdc0" />

     b. **VS Code**
     Use the `add file` icon.
     <img width="536" height="234" alt="image" src="https://github.com/user-attachments/assets/d84ed7bc-61fb-4180-aae4-0edd7c22f3f6" />

     Name the file.
     <img width="532" height="264" alt="image" src="https://github.com/user-attachments/assets/e243d9d6-3f1b-4359-b7d6-a92bc199dd8b" />

-8. Type the contents of the screenshot below into your newly created `HelloWorld.java` file:
+9. Type the contents of the screenshot below into your newly created `HelloWorld.java` file:
     <img width="774" height="330" alt="image" src="https://github.com/user-attachments/assets/cf40ace2-646e-4f0b-81fe-bff8a3880830" />

-9. Then, you need to write two lines of code below `// Put your code below`
+10. Then, you need to write two lines of code below `// Put your code below.`

     a. **My name is \<your name\>** starting from a new line.
 You'll need to use the `System.out.println` method to accomplish this.
 Refer to the source code line that prints out `"Hello World!"` but replace the text between the double quotation marks with `My name is <your name>`

     b.
 Then on another new line, tell the class what your favorite hobby is: **My favorite hobby is \<what your favorite hobby is\>**

-10. Save this file by navigating to the top left-hand corner again or by pressing **Ctrl + S** (Windows) or **Cmd + S** (Mac) at the same time.
+11. Save this file by navigating to the top left-hand corner again or by pressing **Ctrl + S** (Windows) or **Cmd + S** (Mac) at the same time.

-    **Tip:** To make your coding experience smoother, you can enable Auto Save in VS Code by going to File → Auto Save.
+    > **Tip:** To make your coding experience smoother, you can enable Auto Save in VS Code by going to File → Auto Save.
 This will automatically save your files as you type, so you don't have to worry about manually saving every time you make changes.
     <img width="572" height="1186" alt="image" src="https://github.com/user-attachments/assets/0f8a1ba4-3924-4eea-b877-3ae106faf055" />

-    You will know if your new code is saved when the white dot next to the filename at the top of the tab disappears.
+    You will know your new code has been saved when the white dot next to the filename at the top of the tab disappears.
 In the below screenshot, recent changes to `HelloWorld.java` are unsaved.
     <img width="498" height="152" alt="image" src="https://github.com/user-attachments/assets/02da869e-fb09-460b-a22b-29ae92b83018" />

-11. After that, go back to the terminal and make sure you are in the same directory where you saved your `HelloWorld.java` file.
+12. After that, go back to the terminal and make sure you are in the same directory where you saved your `HelloWorld.java` file.
 Before you run every Java code, you need to compile it first using the `javac` command.

     **Important Note:** If you make changes to a `.java` file, you will need to compile your code again before you can run the file with the updated changes.